pymeasure/leco-protocol/components.md

 The processor runs some kind of processing operation on one or more inputs and produces one or more outputs.
 It can be stateless (e.g. temperature conversion) or stateful (like a PID controller).
-It may act regularly of its own accord.
+It MAY act regularly of its own accord.

 The Processor would send commands to an Actor, instructing it to `set`/`get`/`call` a given Parameter/Action by name, with a value if appropriate, and receive replies.